tibabit/vim-templates/README.md

 # Usage
 ## Using default templates
-- `TemplateInit` - Takes 0 or more argument and initializes file with template and expands all placeholders defined in the template.
-Argument provided is name of the template file, in most cases extension of the file.
-If no argument is provided file extension is extracted from file name (e.g. :TemplateInit cpp)
+- `TemplateInit` - Takes 0 or more arguments, initializes file with the template and expands all placeholders defined in the template.
+  The argument provided is the name of the template file, in most cases the extension of the file.
+  If no argument is provided file extension is extracted from file name (e.g. ``:TemplateInit cpp``)

 - `TemplateExpand`-  Does not take any argument, expands all the placeholders present in file.
-Helpful in updating existing file
+  Helpful for updating an existing file

 # Customization
 ## Creating your own templates

-- Create a file <template_name>.template. e.g if you want to create a template file for c++ main file you can name it cppmain.template or cppm.template
+- Create a file <template_name>.template. e.g if you want to create a template file for a c++ main file you can name it cppmain.template or cppm.template
 - Open the file and edit template

 ```CPP